-Essentially, these brand pillars can be anything that your customers find important -- perhaps it's innovation, reliability, on-time delivery, etc.
+Essentially, these brand pillars can be anything that your customers find important — perhaps it's innovation, reliability, or on-time delivery.

-Brand pillars are meant to differentiate your brand and should be valued and endorsed by your customers.
-When someone asks why your customers like your brand, they'll probably be able to list off your brand pillars if you're clearly communicating your brand well.
+Brand pillars can differentiate your brand and should be valued and endorsed by your customers.
+When someone asks why your customers like your brand, you’ll want them to be able to list your brand pillars too.

-These pillars should be decided on strategically to provide better products or services to your customers.
+These pillars should be strategic decisions to offer better products or services to your customers.